ronnie-rios/context-demo/README.md

 ## Step 3 - the provider in the App component

-3. Take your created context and wrap the context provider around your component tree. this gives **ALL** the components and its children components, i.e. nested components will have access to the **GLOBAL STATE** Even if they are on different routes, the component as long as it's a child of the `<DataProvider>` component, will have access to the context.
+3. Take your created context provider and wrap the context provider around your component tree.
+This gives **ALL** the components and its children components, i.e. nested components, access to the **GLOBAL STATE** object.
+(The context object we created).
+Even if they are on different routes, the component, as long as it's a child of the `<DataProvider>` component, will have access to the context.

 ```js
 import Layer1 from './components/Layer1'